Brian1226/Priority-Queue/Specification.md

 ### Alternate Postconditions

-* The app does not delete the note.
+* The note continues to exist.

 ***